It All Started with a Note

 "I'm fine, really.
 My hand just stings where I hit Biceps."

 Again, Yassen Gregorovich smiled.
-"It's a good nickname for him, although his real name is Peter."
+"It's a good nickname for him, although his real name is Alessandro."

 Jack made a face.
 "I think I like Biceps better."
 The assassin nodded his agreement.
 "Where are we going to go now?
 You'll have to tell Alex where to find us.
 If he's even coming," Jack said accusingly.
 "He is coming, right?
 You're not kidnapping me, are you?
 And if you are, could you maybe skip the part where you knock me out?
 It's really not necessary and it just gives me a heckuva a headache."